jeckman/wpbook/README.txt

 users of either "view" of your content.

 Facebook users can also - at their option - add a profile tab to their profile, using the "add profile tab" button at the top of the default canvas page.

-That profile box shows the N most recent posts from your blog, as links.
-(N = user configurable).

 WPBook also post notifications automatically to your wall, or the wall of pages for which you are an admin, to which you've added the app, and